richo/snowplow-wiki/technical-documentation/Self-hosting-snowplow-js.md

 1. Hosting your own JavaScript allows you to use your own JavaScript minification and asset pipelining approach (e.g. bundling all JavaScripts into one minified JavaScript)
 2. As [Douglas Crockford] [crockford] put it about third-party JavaScripts: _"it is extremely unwise to load code from servers you do not control."_

-The alternative to self-hosting `snowplow.js` is to use the version hosted by SnowPlow analytics, which is okay too.

-If you want to self-host `snowplow.js`, please read on...
+The alternative to self-hosting `snowplow.js` is to use the version hosted by **SnowPlow Analytics**, which is okay too.
+But if you want to self-host `snowplow.js`, please read on...

 ## Contents